Hearing to begin on petition to remove Columbus County sheriff from office - NewsBreak

 COLUMBUS COUNTY, NC (WWAY) — Less than a week after Jody Greene was sworn in as Columbus County Sheriff, he has resigned –– again.
 On Wednesday, during a hearing to remove Greene from office, his attorney, Michael Mills, announced Greene’s plans to resign from the current term as sheriff when the hearing began.

 WHITEVILLE, N.C.
-(AP) — A North Carolina sheriff has resigned a second time in the aftermath of a leaked audio recording in which he called Black employees by derogatory names and said they should be fired.
-Jody Greene was reelected to a second term as Columbus County's sheriff last...
+(AP) — A North Carolina sheriff resigned a second time Wednesday in the aftermath of a leaked audio recording in which he called Black employees by derogatory names and said they should be fired, his attorney announced.
+Jody Greene was reelected to a second term as Columbus County’s sheriff last fall, despite the […]

 Horry County Sheriff’s Office deputy injured in crash

-Note: Editor's note: This report contains obscene and racist language that may be upsetting to some readers.
-This week Columbus County Sheriff Jody Greene will face a hearing to consider whether he should be suspended, removed, and permanently barred from the office, based on a petition recently refiled by District Attorney Jon David.